Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Learning Email Calendar Drive Berklee Hub Workday

 Though his musical career began with tabla playing, Nitish Kulkarni (M.M. ’16) has expanded his skill set to percussion, keyboard, arranging, production, and engineering.
-In addition to his day job as a music technology consultant and sales engineer at Sweetwater Sales, he continues to produce and perform on recordings with other artists.
+In addition to his day job as a music technology consultant and sales engineer at Sweetwater Sound, he continues to produce and perform on recordings with other artists.
 We spoke with Kulkarni about his background in music performance and production, his time at Berklee Valencia, and his current projects.

 How did you become interested in the work you do now?

 I was always interested in music production.
 Like most of us, I started by recording myself on basic audio recorders with whatever software was available on my family's computer when I was growing up.
 Later on, I got more involved with DAWs like Logic and Pro Tools throughout college.
 As for performance, I was involved with music performance in the Indian music scene in the United States from a very young age.
 I began performing on the Indian tabla drums professionally around age 13 or 14, if memory serves me correctly.
 Over the years, I've also played the role of keyboardist, music arranger, and director/producer for several shows.

 Tell us about your experience in the Master of Music in Music Production, Technology, and Innovation program at Berklee Valencia.

 Berklee Valencia was a dream come true.
 I finally had the chance to do everything I had always wanted to do but had been distracted from by prior schooling or other commitments.
 Something I had missed when pursuing my undergraduate degree was being around other people who were pursuing music with the same passion and intensity as I wanted to, and I found that community at Berklee.
 Having the chance to collaborate with truly world-class musicians was all I had wanted, so I was in heaven at Berklee.